openebs/openebs/documentation/source/install/install_usecases.rst

    host02   Ready     5d        v1.6.3
    master   Ready     5d        v1.6.3

-* Sufficient resources on the minions to host the OpenEBS storage pods and Jupyter application pods - This includes sufficient disk space, in this example, physical storage for the pvolume containers will be carved out from the local storage.
+* Sufficient resources on the nodes to host the OpenEBS storage pods and Jupyter application pods - This includes sufficient disk space, in this example, physical storage for the pvolume containers will be carved out from the local storage.

-* iSCSI support on the minions - This is required for being able to consume the iSCSI target exposed by the OpenEBS volume container (that is, VSM).
+* iSCSI support on the nodes - This is required for being able to consume the iSCSI target exposed by the OpenEBS volume container (that is, VSM).
 In ubuntu, you can install the iSCSI initiator using the following procedure.

 ::